BoresXP/nodemcu-tools/README.md

 * **Explorer context menu:**
   * **Upload to device:** upload selected file on device.
 If you have more than one device connected you will be presented with QuickPick UI to select device to upload file to.
   * **[ALT] Upload to device and compile:** upload file to device (see above), compiles it and removes source.
+  * **Run on device:** upload selected file to device, execute it with `dofile` command and immediately delete it from device.
+Usefull for executing long configuration scripts (for example, to reconfigure LFS and SSPIF sizes).
 * **Device context menu (7):**
   * **Connect:** connect to this device.
 This will also open main window for this device.
   * **Disconnect:** disconnect from device.
 This will also close main window for device.
 By the way, closing main window will disconnect device too.